Measurements of production cross sections of the Higgs boson in the four-lepton final state in proton-proton collisions

 This paper presents the measurement of production cross sections in granular kinematic regions of the \PH boson in the $\HZZfl$ decay channel.
 A data sample of proton-proton ($\Pp\Pp$) collisions at a center-of-mass energy of $\sqrt{s}=13\TeV$, collected by the CMS detector at the LHC and corresponding to an integrated luminosity of $\usedLumiABC$ is used.
 The inclusive signal strength modifier, defined as the ratio of the \PH boson production rate in the $4\ell$ channel to the SM expectation, and signal strength modifiers for the individual \PH boson production modes are measured.
 The measurements of the inclusive and differential fiducial cross sections are also presented, and their compatibility with the SM predictions is tested.
 The present analysis is similar to that previously performed by the CMS Collaboration~\cite{CMSH4l2016}, but is based on a larger data sample.

 In addition, measurements of the \PH boson cross sections within the simplified template cross section (STXS) framework~\cite{Bendavid:2018nar,deFlorian:2016spz,Berger:2019wnu} are also presented.
 The main goals of the STXS framework are to increase the reinterpretability of the precision \PH boson measurements and to minimize the theory dependence.
 This is achieved by defining exclusive kinematic regions in the \PH boson production phase space.
+The results presented within the STXS framework nonetheless depend on the SM simulation used to model the experimental acceptance of the signal processes, which could be modified in beyond the SM (BSM) scenarios.
 These kinematic regions, referred to as bins, are defined in different stages corresponding to increasing degrees of granularity.
 This paper presents results in the STXS stage 0 where the bins correspond closely to the different \PH boson production mechanisms.